jakobbskov/sovereign-strength/README.md

 Data is stored locally in JSON files.

 ### 2. Explainable logic
-The system should always be able to explain why it recommends a load, a hold, or a lighter session.
+The system should always be able to explain why it recommends a load, a hold, a lighter session, or a changed variation.

 ### 3. Deterministic behavior
 The same inputs should produce the same outputs.

 ### 4. Low complexity
 The project aims to stay readable and maintainable:

 - HTML
 - CSS
 - Vanilla JavaScript